One of the first things people think about when considering moving in...

 Vinegar: enhancer of chips, flavour-er of crisps.
 That’s about it really, isn’t it?
 Or… is it?
 Stay with me on this one.
 In the past year something unusual was brought to my attention.
-Don’t be alarmed but pre-2015 I was unaware that vinegar could be used for something other than chips.
+Somehow, I was unaware that vinegar could be used for something other than chips.

 I’ve never given vinegar much thought.
 It wasn’t until I searched for frugal cleaning products that it entered my life as the universal solver of problems great and small.